OSGeo/gdal/doc/source/drivers/raster/vrt.rst

      - ``expression``

        ``dialect`` (optional)

+       ``propagateNoData`` (GDAL >= 3.12, optional, default=false)

      - Evaluate a specified expression using `muparser <https://beltoforion.de/en/muparser/>`__ (default) or `ExprTk <https://www.partow.net/programming/exprtk/index.html>`__.

        The expression is specified using the "expression" argument.
        The dialect may be specified using the "dialect" argument.

+       If the optional ``propagateNoData`` parameter is set to ``true``, then

+       if a NoData pixel is found in one of the bands, if will be propagated to

+       the output value.
+Otherwise, NoData pixels will be converted to NaN before

+       evaluating the expression.
+The expression can then use the ``isnan``

+       function to test for these pixels and handle them accordingly.

        Within the expression, band values can be accessed: